 Q: What are the Bingo prizes?

-A: Prizes will depend on the number of players; during peak playing hours, the pot is usually around $40 to $50, or double that during the dollar games.
-Pots can reach as high as $150.
+A: Prizes will depend on the number of players; during peak playing hours, the pot is usually around $100.
+Pots can reach as much as $200.

 Q: Who runs the Bingo tent?